libra/website/README.md

 ## Note to Developers
 * Libra Core is a prototype.
 * The APIs are constantly evolving and designed to demonstrate types of functionality.
 Expect substantial changes before the release.
-* We've launched a testnet that is an example of how the technology will perform and to help inform the protocol.
+* We've launched a testnet that is an example of how the technology will perform and to help inform work towards defining the protocol.

 ## Contributing